Music Instructors - Georgetown, Texas

 David Pencil

-David Pencil began studying music at an early age, becoming proficient in piano, percussion, and voice by the end of his high-school education.
+David began studying music at an early age, becoming proficient in piano, percussion, and voice by the end of his high-school education.
 He holds a Bachelor of Music degree in Music Composition from Rice University and a Master of Music degree in Music Composition from the Cincinnati College-Conservatory of Music at the University of Cincinnati.
 David has many years of experience teaching piano, voice, percussion, music composition, and music theory.
 He is also the Music Director at St. John’s UMC where he leads the church’s Praise Band and bell choir.
 David has led summer camp and enrichment groups at Dolce with motivating and inspiring results.
 David is now enrolling students at Dolce Music Studio for piano, voice, and composition.

 Portia Hansen